jeff-winn/homebridge-automower-platform/README.md

   - _motion_only_: Only motion sensors will be registered
   - _contact_only_: Only contact sensors will be registered
   - _none_: No sensors
+- _logger_type_: This determines how the plugin will log statements to Homebridge
+  - _default_: Uses the stock Homebridge logger
+  - _imitation_: Looks like the default logger, but adds improved support for debugging
+  - _force_debug_: This forcibly writes the debug statements to stdout.
 - _lang_: This will be the language used during logging.
 The following languages are supported:
   - _en_: English (US)
 - _authentication_mode_: The type of authentication modes available to login to Husqvarna Group cloud services.
 The following authentication modes are supported: